-The lack of service coordination is inconsistent with correctional guidelines.
-The Standards for Health Services in Juvenile Detention and Confinement Facilities call for communication between providers regarding treatment programs.
+communication between providers regarding treatment programs.
 Juvenile detention standards developed by the Annie E. Casey Foundation also state that coordination is essential for quality assurance and quality improvement for mental health services.
-DRC and YLC are aware that the County will soon change their health services contract and recommends the new contracted service require that mental health, medical, and substance abuse services be coordinated.
+DRC and YLC are aware that the County will soon change their health services contract and recommend the new contracted service require that mental health, medical, and substance abuse services be coordinated.